zixin-gao/higgs-audio/README.md

 #### EmergentTTS-Eval ("Emotions" and "Questions")

 Following the [EmergentTTS-Eval Paper](https://arxiv.org/abs/2505.23009), we report the win-rate over "gpt-4o-mini-tts" with the "alloy" voice.
+The judge model is Gemini 2.5 Pro.

 | Model                              | Emotions (%) ↑ | Questions (%) ↑ |
 |------------------------------------|--------------|----------------|